Ashleshthakare/Customer_behavior_analysis-/README.md

 Business Analyst / Consulting roles
 📬 Connect With Me

-If you’re interested in data-driven marketing and analytics, feel free to connect on LinkedIn 🚀
+If you’re interested in data-driven marketing and analytics, feel free to connect on LinkedIn:https://www.linkedin.com/in/ashlesh-thakare1917